 Within content marketing and B2B SEO, many like to use the terms topic clusters, content hub or hub and spoke.
 Within these models, your piece of pillar content is your central hub, with spokes linking to and from it.

 Within social media, a content pillar isn’t necessarily a single piece of content, but more like a category of content you’ll post about regularly.
-You might hear them referred to as content buckets or content categories.
+You might hear them referred to as content buckets or content categories (more on this below).

 You’ll establish a few topics you want to cover extensively and work them into your content calendar over time.